 Tagging used to refer just to the tags that you placed in your web site’s HTML to indicate certain types of formatting or commands.
 Tagging today often refers to something entirely different.
 When you hear the terms “tagged” or “tagging” in conversation today, it could very well refer to a phenomenon called social bookmarking.

 Social bookmarking is a way for Internet users to store, share, classify, and search Internet bookmarks.
-There is some debate over how important social bookmarking is in SEO San Jose, but the consensus seems to be leaning toward the idea that social bookmarking, along with many other social media optimization (SMO) strategies, is quickly becoming a serious consideration for SEO.
+There is some debate over how important social bookmarking is in SEO San Jose, but the consensus seems to be leaning toward the idea that social bookmarking, along with many other social media optimization (SMO) strategies, is quickly becoming a serious consideration for SEO optimization services.
 So let’s look at social bookmarking.

 Social bookmarking is provided by services such as Diggo, Digg, Mix, and Scoop.it, which are taking the Internet by storm.
 They’re often referred to as Web 2.0 services because they involve a high level of social interaction, which is the fastest growing element of the Internet today.

 In social bookmarking, people create their own topics and lists for places on the Internet that they like or dislike.
 Those people can then give the places they choose a category (or tag) and a rank.
 Once they’ve ranked a site, they have the option to send that ranking out to anyone who is subscribed to their RSS feed.

 The implications this can have on SEO San Jose are dramatic.
 For example, let’s say that one person visits your site during a web search and finds that it’s easy to use, and contains all the information they were looking for.
 That person could very well tag your site.
 The tag is then distributed to the people who are subscribed to his or her RSS feed.
 It’s word-of-mouth marketing – called viral marketing in today’s world – at its best.